-I hereby certify that the foregoing Agreement was approved by the Board of Regents of The University of Texas System on the \\\\ day of , 1986, and that the person whose signature appears above is authorized to execute such agreement on behalf of the Board.
+I hereby certify that the foregoing Agreement was approved by the Board of Regents of The University of Texas System on the 12 day of Ostaluk , 1986, and that the person whose signature appears above is authorized to execute such agreement on behalf of the Board.

-3. U. T. Medical Branch - Galveston: Proposed Cooperative Agreement with the West China University of Medical Sciences, Chengdu, Sichuan, China.--

-The Office of the Chancellor concurs with the recommendation by President Levin that approval be given to the cooperative agreement set out on Pages $\frac{\text{HAC 10} - 16}{\text{and the West China University of Medical Sciences, Chengdu, Sichuan, China.}$
+3. U. T. Medical Branch - Galveston: Approval of Cooperative Agreement with the West China University of Medical Sciences, Chengdu, Sichuan, People's Republic of China. -- Approval was given to the cooperative agreement set forth on Pages 48 - 52 by and between The University of Texas Medical Branch at Galveston and the West China University of Medical Sciences, Chengdu, Sichuan, People's Republic of China.

-The cooperative agreement between the U. T. Medical Branch - Galveston and the West China University of Medical Sciences provides for joint programs for continuing medical education.
+This agreement, executed by the appropriate officials of the institution and facility to be effective upon approval by the U. T. Board of Regents, will provide for joint programs for continuing medical education.
 Areas of study include medical education, clinical medicine, biomedical sciences, nursing, and allied health.